 |Monetary threshold||Purchasing method|

-Many agencies are already recognising the value in offering government qualifications to their employees, including:
+The Commission, and many other public sector agencies are already recognising the value in offering government qualifications to their employees including: